I want to reassure the community that the Alexandria Sheriff’s Office does not participate in any type of immigration enforcement in our communities.

 2017 -- 105

-Looking at cases from 2018, nearly 93% were in custody after being arrested for serious offenses.
-View the complete list of charges.
+The overwhelming majority were in custody after being arrested for serious offenses.
+View the list of charges for those transferred in 2018.